GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 When receiving a message from a content script or another extension, make sure to protect your scripts against [cross-site scripting][wiki-cross-site].
-This advice applies to scripts running inside the extension background page as well as to content scripts running in other web origins.
+This advice applies to scripts running inside the extension service worker as well as content scripts running in other web origins.

 {% Compare 'better', 'Safer methods' %}
 Use APIs that don't run scripts whenever possible: